-We are a call to action, a collective movement to free nature from litter, and, in so doing, to free more of life in favour of biodiversity.
-LIBERA represents a comprehensive approach to this issue, divided into three broad areas of action: awareness, prevention and participation.
+The goal of this initiative is to raise awareness and mobilize citizenship to keep natural spaces free from litter and, in so doing, to free more of life in favor of biodiversity.
+To this end, we at LIBERA outline a comprehensive approach to this issue, divided into three broad areas of action: awareness, prevention, and participation.

 Receive our newsletter or info about specific campaigns